Virtual Staging & AI Video Disclosure Rules (2026)

 What does California's AB 723 require?

-California's AB 723 took effect on January 1, 2026, and it is the strictest digitally-altered-photo law in the country.
+California's AB 723 took effect on January 1, 2026, and it is one of the strictest digitally-altered-photo laws in the country.
 It requires two things for any altered listing image: a reasonably conspicuous statement, on or adjacent to the image, that the image has been altered, plus a link, URL, or QR code that points to the original, unaltered photo (California Legislature, AB-723 Real estate: digitally altered images: disclosure).

 What counts as "digitally altered"?
 Adding furniture, removing clutter or damage, changing wall colors or flooring, swapping skies, or adding landscaping all qualify.
 What does not: routine adjustments like lighting, cropping, white balance, sharpening, or straightening that do not change how the property is represented.
+For a deeper breakdown of the statute, who it covers, and the penalties, see our full explainer on California AB 723.

 AI-generated video is the disclosure gap most agents miss